Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

 Marie Grossin, age 49, husband Jean-Baptiste Dugas, also age 49, and their single surviving child, 11-year-old daughter Marie-Josèphe Dugas, came to Louisiana aboard Le Bon Papa, the first of the Seven Ships, which reached New Orleans in July 1785.
-They followed the majority of the passengers from their ship to Manchac, south of Baton Rouge.
+They followed the majority of their fellow passengers to Manchac, south of Baton Rouge.
 A Spanish official counted them at Baton Rouge in 1788.
 Marie and Jean-Baptiste had no more children in Louisiana.
 Daughter Marie-Josèphe married into the Lebert family.
 Marie died at Baton Rouge in July 1809, in her early 70s.

 NON-ACADIAN FAMILIES in LOUISIANA